openhab/openhab-docs/addons/transformations.md

 ::: tab JS

-The script-prefix is `js` when using the modern JS Scripting add-on and `nashornjs` when using the legacy JS Scripting add-on.
+For the modern JS Scripting, the script file name is `stringlength.js` and the transformation is `JS(stringlength.js)`.
+For the legacy JS Scripting, the script file name is `stringlength.nashornjs` and the transformation is `NASHORNJS(stringlength.nashornjs)`.

 Note the overall syntax is the same.

 ```javascript